If you’re a honey-lover, hold onto your hat because I’ve got some sweet news for you.

 As a bonus, there’s also some suggestion that the micronutrients in honey have positive benefits on blood viscosity and arterial function.
 The more easily your blood flows, the less likely you are to have high blood pressure and blood clots.

-Honey Is High Vibrational, Too
+Honey Is a Good-Vibe Food, Too

 For example, they loved bee pollen and considered it a superfood, in part because it contained healthy ingredients, but also because it contained the energy of bees and of the sun.
 Greek athletes even ate it to improve strength and endurance.